-- Annual base salaries; and - Periodic grants of time-based RSU awards with vesting requirements that vary from two- to four-years based on their grant date.
+- Annual base salaries; and - Periodic grants of time-based RSU awards with vesting requirements that vary from two- to four-years based on their grant data awards is also consistent with broad competitive market practices at comparable technology companies.

-To focus our named executive officers on the achievement of our business objectives, a majority of their compensation is equitybased.
-We emphasize the use of equity compensation in the form of RSU awards to motivate our named executive officers to focus on the growth of our overall enterprise value and, correspondingly, to create sustainable long-term value for our stockholders.
-Our use of RSU awards is also consistent with broad competitive market practices at comparable technology companies.
 We believe that having a substantial portion of our named executive officers' target total direct compensation tied to RSU awards aligns more closely with our business strategy to focus on long-term growth and innovation.
 We desire that our named executive officers share in the risk and rewards of our long-term performance, similar to our stockholders.